hapax/hapax.github.io/assets/simple-physics.md

 Take a sphere moving through a fluid (a liquid or gas).
 In realistic fluids, nearby layers of flow like to stick together and will resist forces which pull them apart, called *shearing forces*.
+(I like to imagine separating the layers with shearing scissors, like wool from a sheep.)
 Dragging an object through fluid takes work because the fluid shears as it moves around the object; [*viscosity*](https://en.wikipedia.org/wiki/Viscosity) quantifies the resistance to shearing.